Leibniz AI Academy Courses

 Target group: Students of teacher training programs

 Description: Innovative forms of AI-supported learning support enable new assessment and diagnostic pathways.
 Learner data are to be viewed as footprints of a learning journey and take on an ambiguous character in analysis and interpretation.
-A core goal of the module is to professionalize prospective teachers to understand procedures of data-based learning and to integrate them appropriately into their own teaching practice.
-Likewise, impulses for content in corresponding specialization modules are to be given to develop applications for the educational context.
+A core goal of the module is to professionalise prospective teachers to understand procedures of data-based learning and to integrate them appropriately into their own teaching practice.
+Likewise, impulses for content in corresponding specialisation modules are to be given to develop applications for the educational context.

 Language: German